trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 1. Open the `truffle-config.js` file.
 This is the Truffle [configuration file](/docs/truffle/reference/configuration), for setting network information and other project-related settings.
 The file is blank, but this is okay, as we'll be using a Truffle command that has some defaults built-in.

 ## Testing

+To run all tests against the default `development` network, run `truffle test`.
+Otherwise, if you want to run tests individually, do the following:

 1. In a terminal, run the Solidity test: